MontgomeryLab/RNA-integrate/ShinyApp/README.md

 A <strong>Parameters</strong> tab, shown upon launching the app, walks users through the input parameters necessary for an experimental run.
 The following list describes the options for each input:

+<strong>Initial Setup</strong>
 - Experiment ID: a short string with no spaces or special characters that distinguishes a particular experimental run.
 The experiment id will be prepended in the names of the output directory and saved files.
 - Tabulation Software: the tabulation software used to produce counts files or a counts matrix.
 Options include <strong>Counts Matrix</strong> (FeatureCounts), <strong>tiny RNA</strong> (developed by the Montgomery Lab - https://github.com/MontgomeryLab/tinyRNA), <strong>RSEM</strong>, <strong>HTSeq</strong>, <strong>Salmon</strong>, and <strong>Kallisto</strong>.
   - Counts Matrix: selection from the working directory of the counts matrix file if the <strong>Tabulation Software</strong> selection is <strong>Counts Matrix</strong> or <strong>tiny RNA</strong>.

+<strong>Metadata</strong>
 - Metadata Method: describes whether to use an existing metadata file in the working directory or generate a new metadata file within the app.
 See [Metadata CSV](#metadata-csv).
+  - If <strong>Working Directory</strong> is chosen as the <strong>Metadata Method</strong>:
-  - Selected Metadata: selection from the working directory of the metadata csv if <strong>Working Directory</strong> is chosen as the <strong>Metadata Method</strong>.
+    - Selected Metadata: selection from the working directory of the metadata csv.
+  - If <strong>Generate New</strong> is chosen as the <strong>Metadata Method</strong>:
     - Condition Number: radio button selection of the number of experimental conditions if <strong>Generate new</strong> is chosen as the <strong>Metadata Method</strong>.
     - Condition Name, Control Status, and Condition Files: prompts users to enter information about each experimental condition if <strong>Generate New</strong> is chosen as the <strong>Metadata Method</strong>.

+<strong>Gene Table</strong>
 - Gene Table Method: describes the type of gene table, if any, that will be imported for the experiment. options include <strong>Full Table</strong>, <strong>Common Names Only</strong>, <strong>Gene Class Only</strong>, and <strong>No Table</strong>. see [Gene Table](#gene-table).
   - Gene Table: selection from the working directory the gene table, unless <strong>No Table</strong> is chosen as the <strong>Gene Table Method</strong>.

+<strong>Plot Parameters</strong>
 - Plot Selection: series of checkbox selection describing whether or not to render and save each type of plot, including the [Results Tables](#results-tables), [pca plot](#pca-plot), [intra-condition scatter plot](#intra-condition-scatter-plot), [mean reads scatter plots](#mean-reads-scatter-plots), [ma plots](#ma-plots), and [heatmap](#heatmap)

+<strong>Mean Reads Scatter Plots</strong>
 - P-Value Threshold: numeric slider input between 0.01 and 0.1 for classifying significant genes by p-value.
 - Fold Change Threshold: numeric slider input between 1.1 and 2.0 for classifying significant genes by fold change.
 - Lower Transparency: numeric slider input between 0.1 and 1.0 describing the transparency level (alpha level) for insignificant genes.
 Values closer to 0 produce more transparent points.
 - Upper Transparency: numeric slider input between 0.1 and 1.0 describing the transparency level (alpha level) for significant genes.
 Values closer to 0 produce more transparent points.
 - Customize By Class: checkbox input describing whether mean reads scatter plots should be customized by their classes, as listed in the gene table.
 Note that a gene table must be imported in order to customize by class. see [Class Parameters CSV](#class-parameters-csv).
+  - If <strong>Customize By Class</strong> is checked:
+    - Customize By Significance: checkbox input describing whether points representing insignificant genes should be colored grey.
+Otherwise, all points will be colored, and their p-value significance will be distinguished only by transparency.
     - Generate Class Parameters: checkbox input describing whether a class parameters csv should be generated within the app.
+      - If <strong>Generate Class Parameters</strong> is checked:
         - Class Selection: selection of classes to plot genes for if the <strong>Generate Class Parameters</strong> box is checked.
 Class options are derived from the factor levels of the class column in the gene table.
         - Point Color and Point Size: prompts users to enter information about each selected class if the <strong>Generate Class Parameters</strong> box is checked.
+      - If <strong>Generate Class Parameters</strong> is not checked
-  - Select Class Parameters: selection from working directory of the class parameters csv, unless the <strong>Generate Class Parameters</strong> box is checked.
+        - Select Class Parameters: selection from working directory of the class parameters csv.
 If left blank, a default class parameters csv will be generated including all classes listed in the gene table.

-- Customize By Significance: checkbox input describing whether points representing insignificant genes should be colored grey if the <strong>Customize_By_Class</strong> box is checked.
-Otherwise, all points will be colored, and their p-value significance will be distinguished only by transparency.
+<strong>Heatmap</strong>
 - Heatmap Type: describes what type of heatmap is to be rendered and saved.
 Options include <strong>Complete</strong>, <strong>All Classes</strong>, and <strong>Selected Slasses</strong>.
 See [Heatmap](#heatmap).
 If no gene table is uploaded, a complete heatmap will be rendered, and the input widget will not be shown.
   - Selected Classes: multiple selction list of classes for which heatmaps will be generated if the heatmap type is <strong>Selected Classes</strong>.
 Class options are derived from the factor levels of the class column in the gene table.